nikstar/blog/content/post/instant-view.md

 + ```html
   <meta name="author" content="AUTHOR_NAME" />
   ```

   Author name will be shown below title next to the date.
 Add multiple tags for multiple authors.

 + ```html
   <meta name="telegram:channel" content="@YOUR_CHANNEL" />
   ```

   A link to a Telegram channel with a "Join" button can be shown at the top of the article.
 Note that this value must start with `@`.

 ## Page structure

 *You can refer to the source of this article as a starting point.*

-The best way to make your page work is to use <i><a href="https://instantview.telegram.org/docs#supported-types">native IV markup</a></i>, i.e. something that would work with the most basic template:
+The best way to make your page work is to use *[native IV markup](https://instantview.telegram.org/docs#supported-types)*, i.e. something that would work with the most basic template:

 ```xpath
 ~version: "2.1"